WorldBrain/Memex/CONTRIBUTING.md

 #### **[src/util/](./src/util)**: utilities

 Contains small generic things, stuff that is not project-specific.
-Things that could perhaps be packaged and published as an NPM module some day.
+Things that could perhaps be packaged and published as an NPM package some day.
 See [The Docs](./src/util/Readme.md) for more details.

 #### **[src/background.ts](./src/background.ts)**: WebExtension background script